BBOXX provides reliable energy for remote communities

-Case Studies | April 2015
+Case Studies | July 2018

-BBOXX is the brainchild of three graduates of Imperial College, London.
+BBOXX is the brainchild of three graduates of Imperial College London.
 The final-year project to deliver electricity to a village in Rwanda has turned into a serious, global business proposition designing, manufacturing and distributing solar systems.
 Fundamental to this solution is connectivity and the means to manage this globally from a single platform.

 The units can be up and running almost out-of-the-box.
 Activation takes less than an hour, managed from London.
 We have units operational in more than 12 countries, from Ghana to Pakistan – this would not have been possible without Vodafone.
+Chris Baker-Brian,

 Chief Technology Officer, BBOXX